Mohammed-Mohra/Transformer_Project_Lab/Readme.md

 # How It Works
 - # Preporcess the data
     We start by looping over text files in the Aristotle directory, tokenize the text then change it to vectors You should run Preprocess_the_data.py first.
-It will generate Xdata_npy.npy and Ydata_npy.npy array
+The file will create Xdata_npy.npy and Ydata_npy.npy.
+    Xdata_npy.npy: is the processed text with sequence length = 50.
+The data will be imported in a numpy array.

+    Ydata_npy.npy: is the processed output text.
+The data will be imported in a numpy array

 - # Embedding the data and training the model
    Make sure to download from [word2vec-google-news-300.model](https://huggingface.co/fse/word2vec-google-news-300) so you can embedd your tensors.